will-afs/WazeTT/README.md

 - ⛰️ Helping hikers finding their way in the mountain
 - 💣 Helping the army finding its way in their intervention missions given dynamic events (e.g. collapse of a bridge, presence of terrorists, etc.)
 - 🔥 Helping firefighters estimating the propagation of the fire in a forest
+- 🌊 Help engineers sizing hydraulic structures by estimating flood propagation
 - 👮 Helping police locating fugitives
+- and many more !

 *Note : this solution is made to be executable locally, i.e. without any internet connection*